CIBC-Internal/python/Doc/c-api/buffer.rst

       indicates that no de-referencing should occur (striding in a contiguous memory block).

+      If all suboffsets are negative (i.e. no de-referencing is needed, then this field must be NULL (the default value).

       This type of array representation is used by the Python Imaging Library (PIL).
 See `complex arrays`_ for further information how to access elements of such an array.